 1 Great Smoky Mountains National ParkWestern North CarolinaSee on map

-The Great Smoky Mountains National Park has seven group campgrounds, each offering a markedly different escape.
+The Great Smoky Mountains National Park has four group campgrounds in NC, each offering a markedly different escape.
 Cataloochee, for instance, is in a secluded valley where remnants of a once-thriving mountain community remain (as do a herd of elk reintroduced in 2001).
 Deep Creek near Bryson City is a tuber’s paradise.
 Smokemont on the Oconaluftee River is known for trout fishing and swimming.
 If you’re looking for something more removed, the remote Balsam Mountain Campground is the park’s highest, at 5,400 feet, guaranteeing cool sleeping even in August.

 2 Blue Ridge Parkway